sogladev/mod-vanilla-naxxramas/.github/README.md

 Some are due to being limited by 335a client.
 Some of these could be fixed by client-side patch

-- [ ] When using `expansion=0`, players cannot enter the vanilla version of Naxxramas.
-See https://github.com/sogladev/mod-vanilla-naxxramas/issues/17
+- [ ] Requires `Expansion = 2` in your `worldserver.conf`.
+Similarly, players must have an account with expansion set to 2.
+For details see https://github.com/sogladev/mod-vanilla-naxxramas/issues/17
+- [ ] Plaguewood Entrance was replaced with a Cauldron.
+The original entrance can be reintroduced with optional/PlaguewoodHub
 - [ ] Icons are different for some spells e.g. Mark of Mograine, Loatheb's Deathbloom
 - [ ] Mechanics: Sapphiron's frost aura should tick every 1s instead of 2s, Blaumeux' Void Zone range should be 3yd instead of 2yd
-- [ ] Plaguewood Entrance was replaced with a Cauldron
 - [ ] Some models like Deathknight's use wrath death knight starter gear instead of the original armor set

 Not all vanilla mechanics are yet implemented yet due to scripts being ported from Azerothcore's WOTLK Naxx